Home Biography Donations Annual Report Letters La Doctora Contact Us

-AMP supports the Yanamono Medical Clinic in the remote Amazon basin of northeastern Peru by providing primary care, involving locally trained people and encouraging preventative medicine.
+AMP supports the Yanamono Medical Clinic in the Amazon River basin of northeastern Peru.
 The clinic was founded in 1990 by Dr. Linnea J. Smith, M.D.
+It is staffed by locally trained people, and provides primary medical care and preventive medicine.

 Project History

-In 1990, Linnea J. Smith, M.D., gave up her Wisconsin medical practice to provide medical services to the indigenous people of the Peruvian Amazon.
-Initially she operated out of a small thatched-roof room without electricity, running water, staff, funding, or lab services.
-After hearing a radio interview featuring Dr. Smith, volunteers from Duluth, Minnesota, Thunder Bay, Ontario, and Iquitos, Peru Rotary Clubs built a six-room clinic complete with well, solar panels, a hammock house for patients and their families, and adjacent rooms for clinic workers and visiting medical staff.
-Explorama Lodge, a nearby eco-tourism center, provides Dr. Smith with meals and river transportation.
+In 1990, Dr. Linnea Smith left her Wisconsin medical practice to begin providing services to the indigenous people of the Peruvian Amazon region.
+Initially, she worked out of a small thatched-roof room without electricity, running water, laboratory services, staff or funding.
+In 1993, after hearing a radio interview with Dr. Smith, volunteers from Duluth, Minnesota, Thunder Bay, Ontario, and Iquitos, Peru, built a riverside clinic complete with solar panels to provide electricity and a well for water.
+Later, a hammock house for patients’ families and expanded staff quarters were added; however, the land on which the clinic stood was gradually eroded by the Amazon River, and the clinic was rebuilt in 2009 on a nearby stream.

 Health Care Services